Nabil Arnaoot monogram Nabil Arnaoot

 Some Patterns

-The same pattern, project after project: ask until the real problem surfaces, pick the right tool, know when I'm in the zone.
+The same pattern, project after project: ask until the real problem surfaces, pick the right tool, and know when to push and when to leave room.

 Some of My Favorite Questions